 Start with Mediation

 Rather than going to court right away to fight your divorce battle, put your feelings aside as much as possible and seek divorce mediation with your spouse.
-In mediation, you and your spouse work together to divide your estate in a fair and equitable manner with the help of a third-party mediator who guides you through the process.
+In mediation, you and your spouse work together to divide your estate fairly and equitably with the help of a third-party mediator who guides you through the process.

 Mediation can be difficult, and emotions can run high, but most spouses are able to work out the majority of their differences with this process.
 Mediation will save you from going to court for all but the most difficult questions that you can’t agree on together.